zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 {% include gallery id="galleryMutual" caption="Mutual Comparison Table" %}

-In a mutual comparison table, the content structure follows a hierarchical logic where a single category **($S'$)** defines the common nature of everything being discussed.
+In practice, a mutual comparison table answers a very simple question: “How do similar things compare along the same criteria?”
+Structurally, it follows a hierarchical logic where a single category **($S'$)** defines the common nature of everything being discussed.
 Each row typically represents a specific subject **($S$)** belonging to that category, while the column headings serve as properties **($P$)** that describe the subjects.
 The cells at the intersection of a row and column provide the specific values **($V$)** that characterize each subject's individual attributes.
 This creates two distinct statements: first, that the subject is a member of the overarching category, and second, that the subject possesses a specific value for a given property.

 ### Example: Critical Vulnerability Assessment